 Can I add sourdough discard to any recipe?

-Adding sourdough discard to a recipe isn’t as simple as chucking a cup into your dough or batter.
 Sourdough contains a lot of water, and this added moisture can adversely affect the texture and flavor of a recipe.
 If not done correctly, it could make sourdough quick breads gummy and cookies spread.

-Balancing the ratio of ingredients is especially important, so it’s best to use recipes that have been specifically formulated and tested using sourdough discard.
+It’s best to use recipes that have been specifically formulated and tested using sourdough discard.

 My Top Sourdough Recipes That Aren’t Bread